-Here’s what to do instead: You tell them to go back, think it over and come back with two possible solutions to their problem.
-Or two possible answers to their question.
-Then when they return, you ask them which one of the two solutions they themselves would recommend.
-And in nine times out of ten, you then ask them to go with exactly that.
+Here’s what to do instead: You tell them to come back with two possible solutions to their problem.
+When they return, you ask them which one of the two solutions they themselves would recommend.
+And in nine times out of ten, that’s the solution you should go with.

-This process is so time-consuming, the team member will try to cut corners by coming up with possible solutions and answers before turning to you.
-And when they realise that you trust their judgement on which solution to go with, they will get confident enough to start coming to you with solved problems instead of just … problems.
+This process is so time-consuming, that the subject will try to cut corners by coming up with possible solutions before turning to you.
+And when they realize that you trust their judgment on which solution to go with, they will get confident enough to start coming to you with results instead of just asking for answers.

 I’ve found that using positive reinforcement paired with the absence of positive reinforcement works really well when working with humans as well.

 You shouldn’t avoid confrontation by default, but most people who have done something wrong are already in a state of shame and fear.
-Going berserk on them will only hurt their results long-term.
+Going “berserk” on your subjects will only hurt their results long-term!

 7. Always Leave While You’re Ahead

 Don’t get crazy drunk with the team.
-Have fun, drink moderately and then, before it gets too late, excuse yourself and get the hell out of dodge.
-Go home and spend some quality time with your family or something.
+Have fun, drink moderately and then, before it gets too late, call it a night, and get the hell out of dodge.
+Go home and spend some quality time with your family, or something.

-It doesn’t matter if you’re the coolest dude ever.
+It doesn’t matter if you’re “the coolest boss” ever1.
 Not even twelve shots of vodka will change the fact that you have hiring and firing power.
 You negotiate people’s salaries and you allow them to put food on their tables.

 8. Always Take Time-Outs